Kazakh cuisine: Beverages

-The traditional drinks are fermented mare's milk (qymyz), camel's milk (shubat), cow's milk (Ayran), and sheep's milk, as well as their products qaymaq (sour cream), qatyq or ayran (buttermilk), qurt (which is made from dried cheese and whey rolled into balls), and irimshik (dried sour milk product similar to qurt, but not rolled into balls).
+The traditional drinks are fermented mare's milk (qymyz), camel's milk (shubat), cow's milk (ayran), and sheep's milk, as well as their products qaymaq (sour cream), qatyq or ayran (buttermilk), qurt (which is made from dried cheese and whey rolled into balls), and irimshik (dried sour milk product similar to qurt, but not rolled into balls).
 These drinks were traditionally consumed with the main course.
 However, meals often end with qymyz and then tea.
 In the summer, shubat is one of the staple drinks of the Adai Kazakhs.
 Black tea was introduced from China after the foundation of the Silk Way and was traditionally consumed with sweets after the main course.
 Nowadays it has virtually replaced other traditional drinks and every meal is accompanied with tea.
 The tea ceremony, taking its roots from the nomads many centuries ago, is a special dastarqan (дастарқан) ritual in Kazakhstan.
 Kazakh tea is typically strong black tea with milk or cream.

 Desserts

 The most common traditional sweets are bawyrsaq, shelpek, shek-shek (also known by the Tatar name chack-chack), and zhent (жент).
-They are easy to prepare in nomadic conditions - in a cauldron, and today are traditionally prepared for any celebration undoubtedly being an additional decoration of the festive table.
+They are easy to prepare in nomadic conditions - in a cauldron, and in the modern day are traditionally prepared for festive celebrations.